Samagra-Development/WarpSQL/README.md

 - *Extensibility*: While WarpSQL already supports a range of extensions, it aims to expand its offerings to include even more powerful tools in the future, such as ZomboDB, PLV8, and Pg Repack.
 Get started with WarpSQL today and experience the convenience of a comprehensive Postgres solution.

-## PostgreSQL Image Packer Template
+## WarpSQL  Packer Template

-This repository contains a Packer template for building the WarpSQL image with multiple sources and provisioners.
-The template supports building images based on both the Alpine and Bitnami PostgreSQL images.
+This repository contains a Packer template for building the WarpSQL image for multiple platform.
+The template supports building WarpSQL based on both the Alpine and Bitnami PostgreSQL images.

+### Supported platforms
+- `docker`
+-  `aws` (only `alpine` variant is supported for now )
-#### Prerequisites
+### Prerequisites

 Before using this Packer template, ensure that you have the following prerequisites installed:

 - [Packer](https://www.packer.io/)
-- [Docker](https://www.docker.com/) (for building Docker images)
+- [Docker](https://www.docker.com/) for building Docker images
+- [AWS credentials](https://developer.hashicorp.com/packer/plugins/builders/amazon#authentication) for AWS AMI images

 ### Usage